harnen/p2p-service-discovery/doc/specs.md

 However, these naives approaches are not efficient in terms of overhead, search time or uniform distibution of discovered nodes, or do not follow the requirements described in [here](requirements.md).

-In order to perform an optimal ticket registration placement among the registrar nodes, a ticket table structure is used to follow and control the active on-going registrations per node.
+In order to perform an optimal advetisiment registration placement among the registrars topic tables, a ticket table structure is used to follow and control the active on-going registrations per node.

+The ticket registration process follows the next steps:

+1. `K` nodes are selected for each bucket of the [ticket table structure](#ticket-table) (depending on the bucket size).
+Only `K` nodes are selected per bucket and no new registrations are started till the advertisement registration on these nodes have expired in case of succesful registration or the registration has been discarded after `T` attempts on the selected node without succesful registration.
+2. REGTOPIC request is sent to the selected node without attaching any TICKET.
+3. Registrar node replies with a TICKET response.
+This message includes the TICKET a waiting time and a ticket issue time.
+4. The advertiser replies after the waiting time with another REGTOPIC request with the previously received TICKET attached to it.
+5. The registrer replies with a new TICKET response with a new TICKET and a new waiting time in case the registration is not succesful.
+6. The registration is succesful when the [waiting time calculated](#waiting-time-function) at the registrar is not greater than the difference of the current time and the initial ticket issue time.
+In this case the registrar sends a REGCONFIRMATION response to the advertiser.
+7. The process is restarted with a new selected node in the same bucket after the advertisement expires in case of succesful registration, or after `T` in case of unsuccesful registration.

 <!--As discussed in ['Ticket Table'](#ticket-table), advertisers can perform parallel registrations at each and every bucket (relative to the topic hash), resulting with k on-going registrations per bucket.
 However, registering at all the bucket distances in parallel means that advertisers for a topic will all attempt to register at the nodes closest to the topic hash.
 Therefore, this approach also suffers from the same load-balancing problem with the third approach above.